dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-03-bias-variance-trade-off.md

 Now, $D$ is a random variable and $\mathcal A$ is the algorithm so $h_D$ is also a random variable.

-The specific meaning of this random variable $h_D$ is that it represents **all the hypothesis** from all different algorithm classes.
+The specific meaning of this random variable $h_D$ is that it represents **all the hypothesis** from **all different algorithm classes**.

 > For instance hyperparameter tuning would be all the hypothesis and different algorithm classes would be KNN and DNN.

 Now, it would be great if we can say what is the best class $h_D$?
-This is why we will from now on use the MSE loss metric. (most common for regression problems).
+This is why we will from now on use the MSE loss metric (most common for regression problems).

 ## Expected test error (given $h_D$)